makeabilitylab/physcomp/README.md

 ## VS Code
 - TODO: add extensions used to help with markdown, etc.

+### Extensions
+I have the following extensions installed for VS Code:
+- Code Spell Check 1.8.0 (1.1m downloads)
+- Markdown All in One 2.7.0 (1.2m downloads)
+- markdownlint 0.34.0 (1.5, downloads)
+- Paste Image 1.0.4 (45K)

 <!--
 ## Ideas to Call This Repo and Site?